TalaoDAO/context/wallet_interaction_protocol_mod.md

 }
 ```

-In the event that an attribute is missing in the profile saved in the wallet it would be replaced by “”.
+In the event that an attribute is missing in the wallet profile it would be replaced by “”.

 For display descriptors : "name" and "description" fallback will ne used if any attribute "name" or "description" exists in the VC.
 There is no internationalization support for those attributes.
 See "icon" and "color" values in examples.